hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/prestashop/_examples/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: A global variable defining the current mode (e.g., development or production).
+    * ``: A global variable defining the current mode (e.g., development or production).
 This is a common practice for configuration settings, allowing different behaviors based on whether the software is in a development or production environment.

 * **Classes/Functions:** The file doesn't define any classes or functions beyond initializing a variable `MODE` and importing variables.